 - Bloody drainage around the Foley catheter or in the urine: Especially after increased activity or after bowel movement is common.
 Resting for a short period of time will improve the situation.

 - Leaking urine around the catheter: Urine, mucus or blood may leak around the tube, which is OK.
 If this happens, wear your underwear with a pad inside for protection/absorption.
 Most of the urine should drainage into the collection bag.

 - Bladder spasms: These are common.
 You may feel mild to severe bladder pain or cramps, the sudden, urgent need to urinate, or a burning sensation when you urinate.
-Call us if this persists.
+These typically resolve once the catheter is removed.